MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-subscribe-to-an-rss-feed.md

 - csharp
 ---

-# How to: Subscribe to an RSS Feed
+# Subscribe to an RSS Feed

 This example shows how to subscribe to an RSS feed by using the [OpenSharedFolder(String, Object, Object, Object)](https://msdn.microsoft.com/en-us/library/bb610157\(v=office.15\)) method.